dynamiqs/dynamiqs/CONTRIBUTING.md

 ### Run some tasks automatically before each commit

-Alternatively, you can use `pre-commit` to automatically run the linting tasks (isort + black) before each commit:
+Alternatively, you can use `pre-commit` to automatically run the linting tasks (isort + black + codespell + flake8) before each commit:

 ```shell
 pip install pre-commit